Semiconductor diode lasers

 semiconductor lasers (also called diode lasers or injection lasers),

-they were developed in the early 1960s and,
+they were developed in the early 1960s by

 widespread lasers in the world.
 Let's take a closer look!